sndnv/stasis/deployment/production/README.md

 #### `client_install.sh`

-> Installs stasis-client and stasis-client-cli for the current user
+> Installs stasis-client, stasis-client-cli and stasis-client-ui for the current user (Linux and macOS)

 #### `client_uninstall.sh`

+> Uninstalls stasis-client, stasis-client-cli and stasis-client-ui for the current user (Linux and macOS)

+#### `client_install.ps1`

+> Installs stasis-client, stasis-client-cli and stasis-client-ui for the current user (Windows)

+#### `client_uninstall.ps1`

-> Uninstalls stasis-client and stasis-client-cli for the current user
+> Uninstalls stasis-client, stasis-client-cli and stasis-client-ui for the current user (Windows)

 #### `server_prepare_deployment.sh`